Who pays for the courses, textbooks, and other fees?

 Which calendar do I follow, the high school's or SWCC's?

-Generally, most classes taught online, over the ICN, or at the Creston campus, Osceola Center, or Red Oak Center, all follow the SWCC college calendar.
-Most courses taught only at the high school follow the school’s calendar.
+Generally, most classes are taught online, through video conferencing, or face-to-face at the Creston campus, Osceola Center, or Red Oak Center.
+All follow the SWCC college calendar.
+Most courses taught only at the high school follow the high school’s calendar.

 How are SWCC college credit course offerings determined?